 Douglas A. Rediker is the Executive Chairman of International Capital Strategies, which he founded in 2012.
 He is a Non-Resident Senior Fellow at the Brookings Institution, having previously been a visiting fellow at the Peterson Institute for International Economics.
 Rediker represented the United States on the Executive Board of the International Monetary Fund (IMF) from 2010 to 2012.
-He is a member of the World Economic Forum (WEF) Global Future Council on Global Economics, having previously served as the Chairman/Vice Chairman of the WEF Geopolitics and Geoeconomics Global Agenda Councils.
+He is a member of the World Economic Forum (WEF) Global Future Council on Geopolitics, having previously served as the Chairman/Vice Chairman of the WEF Geopolitics and Geoeconomics Global Agenda Councils.
 He has moderated and participated in panels at WEF events in Davos on capital markets, the international monetary system, emerging markets, and global governance issues.

 In 2007, he returned to the United States after living and working for over 16 years in Europe, where he served as a senior investment banker and private equity investor for some of the world's leading financial institutions.
 As head of Eastern Europe, Middle East and Africa Investment Banking, Rediker's experience includes working closely with governments, central banks, and the private sector as a group head, relationship manager, and team leader on privatizations, mergers and acquisitions, and debt and equity capital markets transactions.
 He served on the board of directors and audit committee of international companies with combined annual revenues over $4 billion.